 One of the characters highlighted in the series of tweets is King Yaroslav the Wise, one of the most famous rulers of Kyivan Rus.

 However, the administrator mistakingly listed King Yaroslav the Wise as the ruler of ‘North Russia.’
-Which is extremely controversial when considering its historical inaccuracy and the current political climate of Europe.
+Which is extremely controversial considering its historical inaccuracy and the current political climate in Europe.

 Why is this controversial?